 In 1914, Gilbert left Duluth for Los Angeles, where he was employed as the private secretary to F. S. McGinnis, vice-president of the Southern Pacific Railway.
 In his spare time, he participated as an actor with the Pasadena Community Playhouse and the Oliver Morosco Players.
 He played violin in a small concert orchestra, and he also registered at film-casting offices and took parts as an extra in silent movies; he met stars Mabel Normand, J. Warren Kerrigan, and Wallace Reid.

 When the United States entered World War I, Fawcett joined the service.
 He enlisted in the U.S. Army on March 29, 1918, as a construction engineer.
 He spent time in Paris, Brussels, Nice, and Italy, returning to California in 1919.
 He returned to his home town in 1921 to partner with his father in the construction business.
 Later he also worked as a manager of Collins Lunch, another family business.
-He took a year off in 1930 and traveled in Europe where in Paris he was reportedly the guest of playwright Virgil Thompson and met poet Ezra Pound.
+He took a year off in 1930 and traveled in Europe where in Paris he was reportedly the guest of composer and music critic Virgil Thompson and met poet Ezra Pound.